JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20210427.md

 San Juan County was only able to gather pro arguments for all of its measures. <br> [San Juan County Voters' Pamphlet for the April 27th 2021 Election](https://www.sanjuanco.com/DocumentCenter/View/22545/FINAL---2021-April-Special-Local-Voters-Pamphlet?bidId=)
 <br>
-While the San Juan County Elections Office created a pdf Voters' Pamphlet, they did NOT mail it to their voters.
+While the San Juan County Elections Office created a pdf Voters' Pamphlet for their website, they did not mail it to their voters.
 San Juan County only mails a voters' pamphlet to voters during the primary and general elections in August and November.

 ___